magdasokolovic/wedding-photographer-portfolio/README.md

 'exit' - When the component unmounts (Requires Animate Presence)

 4. Animate Presence component animates components when they're removed from the React tree.
-It's required to enable exit animations with this component. **Usage:** Wrap one or more motion components with AnimatePresence.
+It's required to enable exit animations with this component. **Usage:** Wrap one or more motion components with *AnimatePresence*.
 This enables the use of an exit prop, which can define a state for the component to animate to before it's unmounted from the DOM.
+5.